badlands-model/badlands/badlands/docs/cite.rst

 Papers that use the code
 ------------------------

-Salles T., N. Flament and D. Müller: *Influence of mantle flow on the drainage of eastern Australia since the Jurassic Period*, **Geochem.
+Salles T., N. Flament and D. Müller: *Influence of mantle flow on the drainage of eastern Australia since the Jurassic Period*, **Geochem.
 Geophys.
 Geosyst.**, `doi:10.1002/2016GC006617`_, 2017.

 Salles T., X. Ding, J.M.
 Webster, A. Vila-Concejo, G. Brocard and J. Pall: *A unified framework for modelling sediment fate from source to sink and its interactions with reef systems over geological times*, **Scientific Report**, `doi:10.1038/s41598-018-23519-8`_, 2018.